-#JusticeWalterOnnoghen: CJN Replies Code of Conduct Bureau
+#JusticeWalterOnnoghen: CJN Replies Code Of Conduct Bureau

-Chief Justice of Nigeria, Walter Onnoghen, in his response to CCB, said that he forgot to update his asset declaration forms, according to some reports.
+Chief Justice of Nigeria, Walter Onnoghen, has told the Code of Conduct Bureau (CCB) that he forgot to update his asset declaration forms.

-The CJN made this known in a bid to dismiss the accusations of false assets declaration by the Code of Conduct Bureau.
+Nigeria’s number one justice, also known as the CJN, made this known in a bid to dismiss the accusations of false assets declaration against him by the bureau.

-Concise News understands that the development to unseat Justice Onnoghen has as well informed an emergency meeting amidst South-South Governors.
+Concise News understands that this development to unseat Justice Onnoghen has as well informed an emergency meeting amidst South-South Governors.

 In his response, the CJN said, “My asset declaration form numbers SCN 00014 and SCN 00005 were declared on the same day, 14/12/2016 because I forgot to make a declaration of my assets after the expiration of my 2005 declaration in 2009.